Research

 I presented my poster, “Microbiome-Aided Classification of Forensic Body Fluids via Conjecturing and Machine Learning,” at the INFORMS 2025 Minority Issues Forum (MIF) Poster Competition during the Annual Meeting.

 The research integrates interpretable machine learning with microbial signatures to advance forensic analysis.
-I'm grateful to my advisor, Dr. Paul Brooks, and collaborators Sahil Chindal, Parastoo B., Mauli Pant, Rekik Ziku, and Godfred Ahenkroa Kesse for their support.
+I'm grateful to my advisor, Dr. Paul Brooks, and collaborators.

-I also gave a talk on Reinforcement Learning alongside colleagues, sharing new findings and future directions.
+I also gave a talk on Reinforcement Learning alongside colleagues (Sahil Chindal, Parastoo B., Mauli Pant, Rekik Ziku, and Godfred Ahenkroa Kesse), sharing new findings and future directions.

 On April 29, 2025, I delivered a graduate seminar at Virginia Commonwealth University (VCU) on my research titled “Heuristics to Learning: A Reinforcement Approach to Mathematical Conjecturing.”